Radiologic Sciences: Bridge Program

-Radiologic Sciences offers a degree completion program for radiographers, radiation therapists, sonography and nuclear medicine technologists.
-If you are certified by the ARRT, NMTCB or RDMS then you may qualify to complete a Bachelor of Science in Radiologic Sciences degree.
+Radiologic Sciences offers a degree completion program for radiographers, radiation therapists, sonography, and nuclear medicine technologists.
+If you are certified by the ARRT, NMTCB, or RDMS ARDMS then you may qualify to complete a Bachelor of Science in Radiologic Sciences degree.
 We offer a wide variety of mechanisms for technologists, therapists, and sonographers to advance professionally.

 Two Track Choices

 Coursework concentration in advanced clinical skills, such as CT, MRI or mammography.
 The mammography concentration is only available to radiographers.
 All courses (except clinical education) in the major are offered online and clinical education may be completed in your local area.
 Completion of the clinical education requirements will lead to eligibility for certification in CT, MRI or mammography.